joelpolizzi/DSC210-group_proj/README.md

 #### Step 7: Sequentially Run The Notebook Cells
 Run the notebook cells in order to get each cells output.

-#### Step 8: To run the full BERT4Rec model, make sure to upload the corresponding `Amazon.inter` and `Amazon.item` atomic files, and the `Amazon.yaml` configuration file.
+#### Step 8: To run the BERT4Rec model, make sure to upload the corresponding `Amazon.inter` and `Amazon.item` atomic files, and the `Amazon.yaml` configuration file.
-In the notebook we clone the repository into the workspace.
-We will use these files for uploading as a new dataset.<br>
+In the notebook we clone the repository into the workspace so the files are available to the cBert4Rec cells.
+However, you may choose to upload the files as a "New Dataset".
+Please follow the below instructions if you choose to do so. <br>

 In the Kaggle notebook, this needs to be uploaded as a dataset similar to creating the notebook.
 Navigate back to your front page and in the left hand pane select "Create" then in the drop down select "New Dataset".
 It is recommended to upload the necessary files as a zip.<br>
 Then, import the dataset into the notebook.
-Your dataset inside the notebook should look as the picture below (here, "amazon-input" is the dataset name).<br>
+Your dataset inside the notebook should look as the picture below (here, "amazon-input" is the dataset name.
+Adjust the notebook cell parameters according to your directory structure).<br>
 <img src="images/kaggle/kaggle14.jpeg" alt="kaggle13"><br>
 If using Google colab or local environment, please ensure to setup the dataset directory structure as per the [official guide](https://recbole.io/docs/v0.1.2/user_guide/usage/running_new_dataset.html) for the config to work correctly.
 We have provided two sets of atomic files in the repository.